 Motility patterns in normal (A) and abnormal (B–E) esophagi.
 Normally (A), the upper and lower esophageal sphincters have an increased pressure.
 Swallowing produces a wave of contraction down the esophagus, with synchronized sphincter relaxation.
 In skeletal muscle diseases (C) (eg, myopathy, polymyositis), striated muscle abnormality results in failure of upper esophageal and pharyngeal contraction.
 In progressive systemic sclerosis (B), lower esophageal peristalsis is abnormal and the lower esophageal sphincter resting pressure is low because of muscle replacement.
 In achalasia (D), peristalsis is abnormal in the low esophagus but lower esophageal sphincter pressure is high and fails to come down to baseline with swallowing.
 In diffuse esophageal spasm (E), there are high-amplitude simultaneous contractions in the lower esophagus.

 Dysphagia simply means difficulty in swallowing.
-The patient often complains that food “gets stuck” without passing down normally. ...
+The patient often complains that food “gets stuck” without passing down normally.
+The term ...